 Show or hide spell checking’s red underlines with “Check spelling while typing”

 Spell checking works in multiple languages

 “Show spelling and grammar” and “Check the document now” show the spell checker

 OS X supports many languages, and you can change the language if “Automatic” doesn’t work as expected

 You can also change spell checking settings in

 Currently, iA Writer for Mac officially supports Latin alphabet-based languages, Russian, and Greek.
 This means iA Writer for Mac does not support all the languages available in the spell checker, and for some supported languages the font might switch to one provided by OS X.

 While we’re currently working hard on expanding Writer’s language support, languages such as Japanese, Chinese, Korean, Thai, etc. are not yet officially supported.
 Right-to-left languages such as Hebrew and Arabic are not supported at all yet.
 We’re working hard to internationalize iA Writer for Mac, and hope to officially support more languages in the future.

 If your version of OS X lacks a dictionary for Greek or another iA Writer-supported language, you can install one via the following steps:

-Make sure the dictionary you added is checked, and drag it to rearrange the order, for Automatic by language spell-checking
+- Make sure the dictionary you added is checked, and drag it to rearrange the order, for